 "Organic" ginseng must be certified by a third party under Organic Food Production Act (OFPA) See the Certification Process.
 However, Ginseng gathered in the wild is probably free of pesticides and fertilizers.

 Large doses of Panax Ginseng can raise blood pressure.
 Very small doses have a mild sedative effect.
 Some websites claim that the ideal dose is ideal dose is 300 to 400 mg daily.
 Do not use Korean ginseng if pregnant or nursing without consulting your doctor.
 Consult a herbalist or Chinese doctor before taking anything on a daily basis.
 Too much of anything is a bad..

 Panax ginseng - Korean, Asian, Oriental, Chinese or even Red Ginseng.
 Contain active ingredients known as ginsenosides.
 Often considered the true ginseng because it has a higher percentage of ginsenosides.
 Shown to regulate blood sugar and manage stress.
-Very warm, promoting heat.
+Very warm, promoting heat, a natural stimulant.
 An adaptogen (helps the body adapt to stress, fatigue and cold).
 Improves thinking and concentration, increase memory retention and boost physical and mental stamina.
 Panax ginseng can be white and red.
 White ginseng is dried fresh root.
 Red ginseng is steam treated and then dried.
 This herb has been prescribed in TCM for thousands of years and has acquired a mystical quality.